KILTprotocol/spec-ext-credential-api/readme.md

 likely be quite long, and making the user to choose from it would result in the poor user experience.
 More serious issue is that the verifier itself might be a part of the malicious network and thus cannot be trusted.

-A decentralized solution to determine the high trustworthiness of an identity is required.
+*Conclusion:* a decentralized solution to determine the high trustworthiness of an identity is required.
-Several alternatives look promising.
+Some mechanisms specific to the KILT network might work for indicating trustworthiness.

-- Since the KILT Coin balance of an identity is publicly available, confirming that the dApp owns a lot of coins provides some signal of serious intentions.
+Since the KILT Coin balance of an identity is publicly available, confirming that the dApp owns a large amount of coins also provides some signal of serious intentions.
-- Proof of stake (with a reasonable slashing mechanism) will let dApps advertise their incentive to behave properly.
-- Other mechanisms specific to the KILT network might work for indicating trustworthiness.

 ### Man-in-the-middle